dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 }
 ```

-As you can see creating a new endpoint is pretty simple, and most of the code in the exaple function is actually for managing the linked list.
+As you can see creating a new endpoint is pretty simple, and most of the code in the example function is actually for managing the linked list.

-Now our endpoint has been added ot the list!
+Now our endpoint has been added to the list!
 As always we omitted checking for errors, and we didn't check if an endpoint with this name already exists.
 In the real world you'll want to handle this things.

 ### Removing An Endpoint
 Removing an endpoint is also an important function to have.
 As this is a simple operation, implementing this is left as an exercise to the reader, but there are a few important things to consider: